mrorigo/tuiql/docs/USER_GUIDE.md

 Welcome to TUIQL, a terminal-native SQLite client focused on efficiency and ease of use.
 TUIQL provides powerful schema analysis, full-text search capabilities, and comprehensive query optimization tools for professional SQLite development and data exploration.

 **Key Features:**
+- 🔧 Configuration system with XDG Base Directory support and automatic defaults
 - 🔍 Comprehensive schema visualization with ER diagrams
 - 🔍 Full-text search with FTS5 support and advanced ranking
 - 📊 Query plan analysis and optimization insights